Northern Territory flag redesign

 Design and symbolism

-he Northern Territory redesign maintains the iconic ochre, black, and white palette of the current territory flag.
-The black Australian pale and ochre fly are preserved, along with the central floral emblem, ensuring the most recognised territorial flag in Australia remains largely unchanged while conforming to the new unified national system.
+Northern Territory redesign maintains the iconic ochre, black, and white palette of the current territory flag.
+The black Australian pale and ochre fly are preserved, along with the central floral emblem, ensuring the most recognised territorial flag in Australia remains largely unchanged while a small change is made to the number of points on one star, creating a new unique Southern Cross for the territory, while conforming to the new unified national system.

-These colors are synonymous with the Northern Territory, representing the red earth, the night sky, and the heritage of the region.
+The colours, especially ochre, are synonymous with the Northern Territory, representing the red earth, the night sky, and the long continuous history of the region.

-The territorial floral emblem is retained in the centre of the fly, featuring seven white petals and a red center, symbolising the people and the growth of the territory.
+The Territory's floral emblem is retained in the centre of the fly, featuring seven white petals and a black centre, symbolising the people and the growth of the territory.

 Ancient lands